Neural-Arena-DAO/docs/whitepaper/tokenomics/treasury.md

 As with any organization, the DAO will need to compensate its team of collaborators and developers, as well as cover operational and administrative expenses to maintain and expand the platform.

 Each proposal should outline the activities, milestones, and resources required to achieve the goals.
 The initial plan is to propose budget allocations every 6 months.

+The initial strategy involves allocating 60% of the ICP treasury over a **span of four years** to support the development and maintenance of the platform, marketing campaigns, and creation of games and NFTs owned by the DAO.
+We plan to allocate 25% in the first year to drive the initial growth of the app with the team expansion, gradually reducing to 20%, 10%, and finally 5% in the fourth year.
+By then, we hope that the revenue generated from app fees and DAO-owned games and NFTs will cover the ongoing expenses.

 ### Championships